briandarley/partner-center-docs-powershell/docs-conceptual/partnercenterps-1.5/overview.md

+---
+title:  Partner Center PowerShell
+description: Overview for the Partner Center PowerShell module.
+services: partner-center
+documentationcenter: ''
+author: iswillia
+manager: lesliep
+editor: ''

+ms.service: partner-center
+ms.workload: partner-center
+ms.tgt_pltfrm: na
+ms.devlang: powershell
+ms.custom: posh-docs-conceptual
+ms.topic: hero-article
+ms.date: 10/25/2018
+ms.author: iswillia

+Module Name: PartnerCenter
+Module Guid: 70cb9a9e-1491-403a-8a2f-63e1afe7dfee
+ms.custom: iamfeature=PowerShell
+---

 # Partner Center PowerShell

 The Partner Center PowerShell module contains a set of PowerShell commands for administrators and developers to manage Cloud Solution Provider program resources.
 Using this module you can perform tasks such as customer and subscription life cycle management, confirm customer acceptance of the Microsoft Cloud Agreement, and purchase reserved instances.

+## Available cmdlets

 These are the cmdlets in the Partner Center PowerShell module.

-## PartnerCenter Cmdlets
 ### [Add-PartnerCustomerCartLineItem](../../partnercenterps-1.5/Partner-Center/Add-PartnerCustomerCartLineItem.md)
 Adds a new line item to the specified cart.